j-quelly/gscp/readme.md

 	- 500 - Internal Server Error
 - [x] cleanup tests (remove repeatitive code)
 - [ ] find a way to properly mock user authentication
-- [ ] test restricted routes
+- [x] test restricted routes [11/6/2016]
-- [ ] validation messages are still not verbose enough for front-end devs
+- [x] validation messages are still not verbose enough for front-end devs [11/6/2016]
-	- [ ] refactor tests if cannot get custom error messages

 ### Authors
 - [x] run tests not in debug mode to see what responses are [11/5/2016]
 - [x] make sure tests are passing for this as well	[11/5/2016]
-- [ ] validation messages are still not verbose enough for front-end devs
+- [x] validation messages are still not verbose enough for front-end devs [11/6/2016]
-	- [ ] refactor tests if cannot get custom error messages

 ### Books
 - [x] run tests not in debug mode to see what responses are [11/5/2016]
 - [x] make sure tests are passing for this as well	[11/5/2016]
-- [ ] validation messages are still not verbose enough for front-end devs
+- [x] validation messages are still not verbose enough for front-end devs [11/6/2016]
-	- [ ] refactor tests if cannot get custom error messages

 ### Users
 - [x] crud user